DaNStanK/DaNStanK/README.md

 Full-stack Developer
 -------------

 Possessing a solid understanding of web development concept and a strong desire to learn and grow in the field.
 I've been learning to code for 1 year, after switching careers.
-I started with HTML, but have really found passion and continued on with CSS,JavaScript, ReactJS, NodeJS and MongoDB.
+I started with HTML, but have really found passion and continued on with CSS, JavaScript, ReactJS, NodeJS and MongoDB.

 * 🌍  I'm based in Skopje
-* ✉️  You can contact me at [daniel.stankovski@gmail.com](mailto:daniel.stankovski@gmail.com)
 * 🧠  I'm learning NextJS
-* 🤝  I'm open to collaborating on Projects
+* 🤝  I'm open to collaborating on projects
-* ⚡  I'm Deadpool... tell everyone about IT

 ### Skills